ServiceNow Integration - Instance Setup Guide

 18.png

-Take into account that this Access Policy only takes effect for Table API requests.
-Other APIs will work fine with whatever Authentication Profile you set up because an Access Policy wasn’t set up for them:
+• Consider that this Access Policy only takes effect for Table API requests.
+Other APIs will work fine with whatever Authentication Profile you set up because an Access Policy wasn’t set up for them

 19.png